vincentleeuwen/python-cooking-with-objects/README.md

 ### 6. Test if it all works

 - Open the terminal
-- Run the pizzeria class with ruby `python pizzeria.py`
+- Run the pizzeria class with python `python pizzeria.py`
 - Should display:

 ```